 STUDENT LIFE GENERAL FAQs

-The Department of Student Life helps get students get involved in one or more of the many student-led organizations and activities on campus.
+The Department of Student Involvement helps get students get involved in one or more of the many student-led organizations and activities on campus.
 The staff in the department works with student leaders in all student organizations (Registered Student Organizations and Certified Student Organizations) to help educate them in managing activities and projects.
-KSU Student Media, the Office of Fraternity and Sorority Life, the Kennesaw Activities Board and Student Government Association are also supported by Student Life.
-Student Life staff also manages the Game Room and the Student Organization area that’s located on the third floor of the Student Center.
-Student Life wants students to get involved so they will feel at home and be happy at KSU!
+KSU Student Media, the Office of Fraternity and Sorority Life, the Kennesaw Activities Board and Student Government Association are also supported by Student Involvement.
+Student Involvement staff also manages the Game Room and the Student Organization area that’s located on the third floor of the Student Center.
+Student Involvement wants students to get involved so they will feel at home and be happy at KSU!